f-hafner/f-hafner.github.io/content/papers/equilibrium-outside/index.md

 #     - /paper.html
 tags: ["outside options","commuting"]
 author: ["Flavio Hafner", "Christoph Hedtrich"]
 description: "We study a reform that eased cross-border commuting from France to the high-wage Swiss labor market.
-The results thus show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
+The results show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
 summary: "We study a reform that eased cross-border commuting from France to the high-wage Swiss labor market.
-The results thus show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
+The results show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
 # cover:
 #     image: "/paper_figure.png"
 #     alt: "Figure from paper"